Glossary of Terms Used in New Jersey Business and Corporation Law

 Fiscal Year – Any twelve-month period used by a business as its fiscal accounting period.

-Foreign Corporation – A corporation is referred to as a foreign corporation in all states except for the state for the state where it is incorporated.
+Foreign Corporation – A corporation is referred to as a foreign corporation in all states except for the state where it is incorporated.
 If a corporation is “transacting business” in a state other than where it is incorporated, it must register for a certificate of authority to transact business in the other state or possibly lose access to that state’s courts and face fines.

 Majority – More than 50 Percent; commonly used as the percentage of votes required to approve certain corporate actions.